Info-443-Spring-2023/project-2-matthewcagle/README.md

 Ansible is a cross-platform tool for resource provisioning automation that can be used in combination with DevOps to make complex tasks easier to manage.
 A few of the tasks it can automate includes installing software, provisioning infrastructure, improving security and compliance and sharing automation.

 ## Software Creators:
 Created by Michael Dehann and it was later acquired by Red Hat in 2015.
 Red Hat continues to maintain Ansible and is a fairly mid sized company with approximately 19,000 employees.
-There are currently contributions from 5,000 users and there ongoing commits being made to the repository.
+There are currently contributions from 5,000 users with ongoing commits being made to the repository.

 ## More information
 [Official Github](https://github.com/ansible/ansible/tree/devel) |